Wednesday, March 31, 2010

 ... with animals, there is a complete absence of guile.
 They’re just whole and complete in who they are and they give of themselves unconditionally.
 And that is rare with people.

-So here's to Polly, Tommy, Skipper, Betty, Booger, Terry and all the other critters who have touched my life.
+So here's to Polly, Tommy, Skipper, Betty, Booger, Terry, and Bodkay and all the other critters who have touched our lives.
 Love can be hard, it can be messy, it can be sad.

 But it also can be perfect.